DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/extra data - full reference.md

 #### `ExtraCollisionData` (`XTRI`)

+**Used on:** REFR

 The value is a collision layer ID.
+See `ExtraPrimitive`.

+When the primitive base form is an Activator, the primitive is a trigger, and layer `L_NONCOLLIDABLE` gives it an activation prompt.

 #### `ExtraCount`